Fiserv-Developer/payments-api/docs/Payments.md

 INSERT DIAGRAM

 Secondary transactions are also based on requestTypes.
 The table below provides links to the requestType schemas and provides the method to use.
-In all of these transactions, the transaction-id attribute must be populated with the value returned in the 200 response message in the ipgTransactionId field for the relevant primary transaction.
+In all of these transactions, the transaction-id attribute must be populated with the value returned in the 200 response message in the `ipgTransactionId` field for the relevant primary transaction.

 requestType | Method | Description
 ---------|----------|---------
- VoidTransaction | POST | The VoidTransaction requestType enables you to cancel a transaction you submitted earlier the same day
+ [VoidTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/VoidTransaction) | POST | The VoidTransaction requestType enables you to cancel a transaction you submitted earlier the same day
- VoidPreAuthTransaction | POST | The VoidTransaction requestType enables you to cancel a PreAuthorisation Transaction PostAuthTransaction | POST | The PostAuthTransaction requestType enables you to complete a Pre-Authorisation Transaction against the same
+ [VoidPreAuthTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/VoidPreAuthTransaction) | POST | The VoidTransaction requestType enables you to cancel a PreAuthorisation Transaction
+ [PostAuthTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PostAuthTransaction) | POST | The PostAuthTransaction requestType enables you to complete a Pre-Authorisation Transaction against the same
- ReturnTransaction | POST | C3
- Transaction Inquiry | GET | C3
+ [ReturnTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/ReturnTransaction) | POST | The ReturnTransaction requestType enables you to complete a return against a transaction taken prior to the current day
+ [Transaction Inquiry](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/paths/~1payments~1%7Btransaction-id%7D/get) | GET | execute a simple GET call against the end point with the `ipgtransactionid` value from the transaction you want to inquire against

+In all of these cases, the

 Transaction Inquiry

 To retrieve the status of a transaction you’ve already submitted, place a GET call to the /PAYMENTS/{transaction-id} end point.
 The gateway will return the details and state of the transaction you submitted.